Skip to content

 This is the simplest flow and works right out of the box because the openapi implementation ensures we have all the api information via the Resource traits.

 If you have a native Kubernetes type, you generally want to start with k8s-openapi.
-If will likely do exactly what you want without further issues.
+It will likely do exactly what you want without further issues.
 That said, if both your clusters and your chosen object are large, then you can consider optimizing further by changing to a partially typed resource for smaller memory profile.

 A separate k8s-pb repository for our future protobuf serialization structs also exists, and while it will slot into this category and should hotswappable with k8s-openapi, it is not yet usable here.